So, in order to see the Golden Triangle of India, is a tour necessary?!

 India tourist visa tip!

+See the current cost of an e-visa by selecting your country. (partner website.)
 If you’re American, know that you can get a 10-year tourist visa!
-This will be worth it if you make even 2 trips to India.
 If you’re fairly certain this Golden Triangle trip is your ONLY trip to India you’ll make, then the e-visa will be a simpler process.
 American or not, also see about how to get an e-visa for India.

 How many days in the Golden Triangle?!